oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 In this option, the camera zooms out when the players move away from each other to keep the players inside the screen up to a limit, but it doesn't resolve the problems.

 **Split screen.**
 If we choose this option, we resolve the previous problems and we don't affect the gameplay of the players, but we find other problems.
 We can give to each player their own camera and the total control of it, but they will lose a 50% or 75% of their screen depending if they are 2, 3 or more players.
-For example, any game in first person with local multiplayer needs a split screen because each player needs to have their own camera.
+An example is any game in first person with local multiplayer, it needs a split screen because each player needs to have their own camera but every player will lose part of his screen.
 Another problem is the large amount of resources we spend on the split screen, because it is necessary to paint the game more times per frame, one time for each camera.
 This is one of the most important reasons why the split screen is not used in this days.

 In most cases in local multiplayer games, more exactly in cooperative games, most of the time the players are together, and we are spending a lot of resources needlessly.
 If we have this situation, we can imeplement the Voronoi split screen.